intellistream/StreamProcessing_ReadingList/README.md

 ## New Directions

 - Chi: A Scalable and Programmable Control Plane for Distributed Stream Processing Systems, VLDB'18 http://shivaram.org/publications/chi-vldb18.pdf
+- New Techniques to Curtail the Tail Latency in Stream Processing Systems, DCC'16 http://dprg.cs.uiuc.edu/docs/tail_latency_DCC16/lower_the_tail_latency_of_storm.pdf

 ## APIs